Giant squid: First video of live adult in natural habitat

 In November 2006, American explorer and diver Scott Cassell led an expedition to the Gulf of California with the aim of filming a giant squid in its natural habitat.
 The team employed a novel filming method: using a Humboldt squid carrying a specially designed camera clipped to its fin.
 The camera-bearing squid caught on film what was claimed to be a giant squid, with an estimated length of 40 ft, engaging in predatory behavior.
 The footage aired a year later on a History Channel program, MonsterQuest: Giant Squid Found.
 Cassell subsequently distanced himself from this documentary, claiming that it contained multiple factual and scientific errors.

 In July 2012, a crew from television networks NHK and Discovery Channel captured what was described as "the first-ever footage of a live giant squid in its natural habitat".
 The footage was revealed on a NHK Special on 13 January 2013, and was shown on Discovery Channel's show Monster Squid: The Giant Is Real on 27 January 2013, and on Giant Squid: Filming the Impossible – Natural World Special on BBC Two.
 To capture the footage the team aboard OceanX's vessel MV Alucia traveled to the Ogasawara Islands, south of Tokyo and utilized the ship's crewed submersibles.
 The squid was about 3 m long and was missing its feeding tentacles, likely from a failed attack by a sperm whale.
 It was drawn into viewing range by both artificial bioluminescence created to mimic panicking Atolla jellyfish and by using a Thysanoteuthis rhombus (diamond squid) as bait.
 The giant squid was filmed feeding for about 23 minutes by Tsunemi Kubodera until it departed.
 The technique of using unobtrusive viewing and bioluminescence luring of the squid with quiet unobtrusive platforms was described by Edith Widder, a member of the expedition.

 Second video of giant squid in natural habitat

-On 19 June 2019, in an expedition run by the National Oceanic & Atmospheric Association (NOAA), known as the Journey to Midnight, biologists Nathan J. Robinson and Edith Widder captured a video of a juvenile giant squid at a depth of 759 m in the Gulf of Mexico.
+On 19 June 2019, in an expedition run by the National Oceanic & Atmospheric Association (NOAA), known as the Journey into Midnight, biologists Nathan J. Robinson and Edith Widder captured a video of a juvenile giant squid at a depth of 759 m in the Gulf of Mexico.
 Michael Vecchione, a NOAA Fisheries zoologist, confirmed that the captured footage was that of the genus Architeuthis, and that the individual filmed measured at somewhere between 10 and 12 ft.